-Our great Holy Father, Blessed John Paul II, made this distinction succinctly in his 1994 Apostolic Letter, Tertio Millennio Adveniente ("As the Third Millennium Approaches"), in which he wrote:
+Our late Holy Father, the great Pope Saint John Paul II, made this distinction succinctly in his 1994 Apostolic Letter, Tertio Millennio Adveniente ("As the Third Millennium Approaches"), in which he wrote:

 [I]t is appropriate that, as the second millennium of Christianity draws to a close, the Church should become ever more conscious of the sinfulness of her children, recalling all those times in history when they departed from the spirit of Christ and the Gospel and, instead of offering to the world the witness of a life inspired by the values of faith, indulged ways of thinking and acting that were truly forms of counter-witness and scandal.
 Although she is holy because of her incorporation into Christ, the Church does not tire of doing penance.
-Before God and man, she always acknowledges as her own her sinful sons and daughters.1
+Before God and man, she always acknowledges as her own her sinful sons and daughters.

-In making this distinction, Blessed John Paul II helped us to understand that we are asking forgiveness for the sons and daughters of the Church, not for the Church per se, for she is the holy bride of Christ.
+In making this distinction, Pope Saint John Paul II helped us to understand that we are asking forgiveness for the sons and daughters of the Church, not for the Church per se, for she is the holy bride of Christ.
 As then-Cardinal Joseph Ratzinger explained as President of the International Theological Commission in their 1999 report, "Memory and Reconciliation: The Church and the Faults of the Past," the "request for pardon must not be understood as an expression of false humility or a denial of her 2,000 year history, which is certainly rich in merit in the areas of charity, culture and holiness.
-Instead, she responds to a necessary requirement of the truth, which, in addition to the positive aspects, recognizes the human limitations and weaknesses of the various generations of Christ's disciples."2 preparation for a new springtime of evangelization in the third.
-Similarly, it is my prayerful hope that we can have a new springtime of evangelization in the Diocese of Springfield in Illinois, but in preparation for this we must first cleanse our historical conscience.
+Instead, she responds to a necessary requirement of the truth, which, in addition to the positive aspects, recognizes the human limitations and weaknesses of the various generations of Christ's disciples."

+This was the heart of Pope Saint John Paul II's plans for the Great Jubilee of 2000: that the Church cleanse its historical conscience at the end of the second millennium, in preparation for a new springtime of evangelization in the third.
+Similarly, having made the commitment as a diocese to the discipleship and stewardship way of life at our Fourth Diocesan Synod last year, it is my prayerful hope that we can have a new springtime of evangelization in the Diocese of Springfield in Illinois, but in preparation for this we must cleanse our historical conscience.